nikhilrayaprolu/bharatavidya/content/docs/Wellness/Ayurveda.md

 Integrating Ayurvedic principles into education fosters a harmonious community.
 When students are healthy, clear-minded, and emotionally balanced, they engage positively with peers and teachers, reducing conflicts and promoting cooperation.

-In conclusion, integrating Ayurveda into Dharma-based education offers a holistic approach to health and learning.
+In conclusion, integrating Ayurveda into Bharata Vidya offers a holistic approach to health and learning.
 Tailoring environments to students' constitutions, incorporating balanced dietary recommendations, and promoting natural rhythms create an optimal setting.
 Including yoga, pranayama, herbal remedies, and mindfulness provides a comprehensive toolkit for physical health, mental clarity, and emotional resilience.